Probing the sensitivity of anisotropic flow coefficients to the initial nuclear structure in pO and OO collisions at the LHC: Results and Discussions

-Shown in the left plot of Fig.~\ref{fig:vn_<Nch>} is the elliptic and triangular flow as a function of average charged-particle multiplicity in the pseudorapidity range $|\eta|<2.5$ and $p_{\rm T} > 0.3$ GeV/$c$ ($\langle N_{\rm ch}\rangle_{|\eta|<2.5}$), for p--O collisions at $\sqrt{s_{\rm NN}}=9.61$ TeV and O--O collisions at $\sqrt{s_{\rm NN}}=7$ TeV, generated using IP-Glasma + MUSIC + iSS + UrQMD framework.
+Shown in the left plot of Fig.~\ref{fig:vn_<Nch>} is the elliptic and triangular flow as a function of average charged-particle multiplicity in the pseudorapidity range $|\eta|<2.5$ and $p_{\rm T} > 0.3$ GeV/$c$ ($\langle N_{\rm ch}\rangle_{|\eta|<2.5}$), for pO collisions at $\sqrt{s_{\rm NN}}=9.61$ TeV and OO collisions at $\sqrt{s_{\rm NN}}=7$ TeV, generated using IP-Glasma + MUSIC + iSS + UrQMD framework.
 Since the $\langle N_{\rm ch}\rangle$ is calculated based on the impact parameter-based event classes, Fig.~\ref{fig:vn_<Nch>} is visually the mirror image of Fig.~\ref{fig:vn}.
-However, the purpose of Fig.~\ref{fig:vn_<Nch>} is to understand the multiplicity dependence of $v_{2}\{2,|\Delta\eta| > 1.0\}$ and $v_{3}\{2,|\Delta\eta| > 1.0\}$ for two different collision systems \textit{i.e.} p--O and O--O, for both $\alpha$-clustered and Woods-Saxon nuclear density profiles of colliding $^{16}\rm O$, to be in line with the experimental results which are presented as a function of multiplicity.
+However, the purpose of Fig.~\ref{fig:vn_<Nch>} is to understand the multiplicity dependence of $v_{2}\{2,|\Delta\eta| > 1.0\}$ and $v_{3}\{2,|\Delta\eta| > 1.0\}$ for two different collision systems \textit{i.e.} pO and OO, for both $\alpha$-clustered and Woods--Saxon nuclear density profiles of colliding $^{16}\rm O$, to be in line with the experimental results which are presented as a function of multiplicity.